ros2/ros2_documentation/source/The-ROS2-Project/Governance/ROS2-TSC-Charter.rst

    * Prospective TSC member nominees must self nominate, but the community is encouraged to use the nomination Discourse thread to encourage other community members to run.

-   * To self-nominate prospective TSC members must submit a candindate packet that includes a written biography, headshot, a written statement, and optionally a short video introduction.
+   * To self-nominate prospective TSC members must submit a candidate packet that includes a written biography, headshot, a written statement, and optionally a short video introduction.

    * The written statement shall state why the candidate believes themselves suitable and what they intend to accomplish as a community representative.